Background pattern

 • Inflammation of the stomach, constipation, gas, indigestion, difficulty swallowing

-• Sensation of being bloated, dry mouth
+• Feeling of being bloated, dry mouth

 • Belching, mouth ulcers, increased salivation, soft stools

-• Liver problems (such as liver inflammation, hepatitis)
+• Liver problems, (such as liver inflammation, hepatitis)

 • Itchy skin rash, hives (itchy rash)